 “I don’t see the need for that expense,” Swanson said.
-“I think with our facilities study and knowing that we may be going to referendum in the future, and asking our taxpayers to pay more, I think we should be as tight with the budget as possible.”
+“I think with our facilities study and knowing that we may be going to referendum in the future and asking our taxpayers to pay more, I think we should be as tight with the budget as possible.”

-Swanson said the lobbyist agreement has always bothered him.
+Swanson said the lobbyist agreement always has bothered him.

 “We do not have an agreement right now, so we’re working on a month-to-month basis,” Swanson said.
 “I think it would show the community that we’re willing to tighten our belts, too.”